Characters: X-Men: '70s Members

-A detective and minor Irish nobleman, Sean Cassidy was a former Interpol inspector with flight and sound manipulation abilities.
+A detective and heir to a castle and fortune in County Mayo, Sean Cassidy was a former Interpol inspector with flight and sound manipulation abilities.
 After his wife died in a terrorist bombing, he blamed his cousin, causing him to run off with his daughter and driving a rift between the two.
 He was mind-controlled by an alien terrorist group but freed by the X-Men.
 Later, he joins the X-Men when the original five are kidnapped.
 Being about 10-15 years older than the rest of the recruits, he was only active for a short amount of time but still hung around as a reserve and as a mentor, who applied his experience in espionage and anti-terrorism to the younger members of the group.
 Deceased in 2005, resurrected in 2013 and became a Horseman of Apocalypse.
 As with every other X-Man who's held that position, a Heel-Face Turn

 is only a matter of time.